jazzmonger/wood-pellet-stove-with-TYWE1S-Tuya-chip/README.md

 They work ok most of the time, but the stove malfunctions fairly frequently.
 This is an attempt to mitigate all that.
 Common mafunctions include:
-- randomly turning off w/ the msg "Goodbye!" on the dusplay.
+- randomly turning off w/ the msg "Goodbye!" on the display.
 - pellets failing to light in the hopper
 - not coming back on after power failure
 - various cryptic E messages from time to time.
 E1,E2,ESC1, ESO1,ESC2,ESO2,etc